hasitomo102/Kosenlink-0.9/README.md

 - Linting - [ESLint](https://eslint.org)
 - Formatting - [Prettier](https://prettier.io)

 This template includes authentication via NextAuth.js with a Firebase adapter.
-It also implements a referral system using Firebase Functions to generate magic links.
+It also implements a referral system using a Firebase backend to generate magic links.

 The template is set up for optimal deployment on Vercel allowing features like preview mode, automatic cache invalidation, and serverless functions.